AndyWangSFU/AC215_TBD_1/README.md

 *1. Integrate Distributed Computing and Cloud Storage*

+For distributed computing, we did not need to us Dask or PySpark as our metadata fit into memory perfectly.
+However, our model training pipeline was written using TFData, which effectively enables batch preprocesing and training as well as prefetching.
-[add info on distributed computing].
-We have used Google Cloud Platform (GCP) to store our training and test images/text as it supports the vast scale of these datasets.
+For cloud storage, we have used Google Cloud Storage (GCS) to store our images/text as it supports the vast scale of these datasets.
+All preprocessing and model training were done on GCP VMs with appropriate resources provisioned.

 <img width="1264" alt="Screenshot 2023-10-04 at 7 19 39 PM" src="https://github.com/AndyWangSFU/AC215_TBD_1/assets/112672824/5d9e256a-c711-430f-b6da-b8f8ed4377c3">